-How comfortable are real people with using voice commands with their devices?
+How comfortable are real people with using voice commands on their devices?

-We wanted to know, so for the second year in a row we asked over 1,000 people how they use voice, when they use voice, and why.
+For the third year in a row, we asked over 1,000 people (1,719 this year) how they use voice, when they use voice, and why.
 If you’re looking to get a snapshot of how voice is used by people today, then you’ve found it.

-For many of the survey questions shown as bar charts, we asked participants to answer whether or not they were willing to do something as follows:
+For many of the survey questions shown as bar charts, we asked participants to rate whether or not they are willing to do something on the following scale:

 - Very Likely